Delfini Web-based Medical Information Resources

 Info For Clinicians and Patients

-The Institute provides a vital service by working outside the framework of government to ensure scientifically informed analysis and independent guidance.
-The IOM’s mission is to serve as adviser to the nation to improve health.
-The Institute provides unbiased, evidence-based, and authoritative information and advice concerning health and science policy to policy-makers, professionals, leaders in every sector of society, and the public at large.
+The Academy provides a vital service by working outside the framework of government to ensure scientifically informed analysis and independent guidance.
+It's mission is to serve as adviser to the nation to improve health.
+It provides unbiased, evidence-based, and authoritative information and advice concerning health and science policy to policy-makers, professionals, leaders in every sector of society, and the public at large.

 Information and Advice Concerning Health and Science Policy